 5S Again and Again and Again

-Last summer, a consultant launched a big 5S program with an internal lean Champion.
+Last summer, a consultant launched a big 5S program with an internal lean champion.
 We had great results for the first few months.
-But the consultant is gone and the internal Champion is stepping down.
-It's my program now.
-I recently reviewed 5S scores from the past 2 months as scored by the last team.
+But the consultant is gone and the champion is stepping down.
+I recently reviewed 5S scores from the past two months as scored by the last team.
 Scores were in the 80's for all departments.
 They were giving themselves high scores and everyone was happy.
 I just did my own audit and I came up with scores in the 40's- 50's!
 The production floor is a mess.
-Tool boards are missing tools, there’s trash on the floors, and all sorts of equipment and supplies hidden behind machines.
+Tool boards are missing tools, there’s trash on the floors, and all sorts of equipment and supplies are hidden behind machines.
 Much of what was done over the summer is gone.
 It's going to be very difficult to get everyone excited about this program again.
-And it doesn't help that every time Management is scheduled to visit, team leaders tell people to "Go 5S your area before they get here".
+And it doesn't help that every time management is scheduled to visit, team leaders tell people to "go 5S your area before they get here."
 That's not 5S.
 That's tossing the dirty clothes under the bed before your in-laws arrive.
 This whole cycle has happened at least other 2 times before.
 Consultant comes, 5S, consultant leaves, 5S dies.
 Any suggestions or pearls of wisdom on how to do this right?
 It seems we do 3S over and over but never get to the last 2 Ss.

-A) The 5S question has dogged the lean movement since the 1980s, when some of the early Japanese sensei insisted that you should do “5S” for two years before moving on to anything else.
+The 5S question has dogged the lean movement since the 1980s when some of the early Japanese sensei insisted that you should do “5S” for two years before moving on to anything else.
 At the time this Karate Kid “paint the fence” approach (i.e. do nothing but a simple preparatory drill) had the unexpected results of splitting people interested in lean in two camps.
 The first were those who gave up because, come on, “5S for TWO YEARS?
 Where’s the payback?”
 The other camp comprised the true fanatics who did it, but then had trouble graduating away from 5S into other systemic tools.
-And establishing the “lean is for dorks” myth in the process.
+They established the “lean is for dorks” myth in the process.

 5S is a fundamental tool of the lean toolbox and absolutely necessary at many stages of the transformation.
-Let’s take a step back and try to clarify the problem from a PDCA point of view.
+Let’s take a step back and try to clarify the problem from a PDCA (Plan, Do, Check, Act) point of view.
 In other words, what is the problem you’re trying to solve with 5S?

 But what is the Check?
 What results are expected of a 5S initiative?
 5S is mainly useful in two ways in the lean journey.
 First, as a wake-up call.
 Okay, this use may come more from a one-time hit of 3S.
 If the shop floor is a complete mess, there’s very little chance of implementing any lean processes.
 So the first step is to teach supervisors to keep the workplace in good working conditions.
 The Check here is whether individual supervisors can maintain a good enough standard of 3S in their areas, and the Act is how to help them if they can’t.
 It makes sense to launch this with a big campaign, because it forces supervisors to engage all employees and deal with resistance, especially with those who have not been exposed to this new discipline.